This article provides an overview of how to share or send documents from DocHub. Techniques to share or send your document include the following:

 If you want to share your document on a website or in group email and the document doesn't contain sensitive content, then you may consider making a document Public.
 To make a document public, open the Share or Send dialog, then toggle the "Edit..." button next to Privacy and Owner, then select the Privacy setting "Public."

-Public documents can be viewed (but not edited) by anyone on the internet.
-Additionally, your public documents will appear on your personal or organization's public page.
-To see what your public page looks like as the outside world would, open dochub.com/[your-name] in a private browsing window and substitute [your-name] with your personal or organization's DocHub domain or slug.
+Your public documents will appear on your personal or organization's public page.
+To see what your public page looks like as the outside world would, click on the Public section on the left side of your Dashboard:

-Create a "share-link"
+Create a Share Link

-A DocHub Share-Link is created by clicking "Get Shareable Link" from the Share or Send dialog.
+A DocHub Share Link is created by clicking "Get Shareable Link" from the Share or Send dialog.
 A Share-Link allows anyone with the URL to view, download or copy the document or template.
 Only users with Admin privileges can manage a Share-Link.

 A DocHub Share-Link is similar to setting a document's privacy to Public, except that: